-A gendarmerie was created under the leadership of the national commissioner, Sadowski.
+A gendarmerie was created under the leadership of the national commissioner, Sadovski.
 A commissioner arrived named Heyman.
 The commissioner for the noble courts was Bibow.

 The torture of the Czyzewo Jews now became more organized.
 Despite the need that reigned in the shtetl, demands began for contributions.
 The commissioner summoned members of the Judenrat and demanded large sums of money, furs, silver candlesticks from them, providing short periods of time to gather them.

-Seeing what was being done, Zebilun Grosbard immediately resigned.
+Seeing what was being done, Zebulun Grosbard immediately resigned.
 His office

 was taken by Alter Walter, who became chairman of the Judenrat.

 Czyzewo received its first Jewish militiaman at that time Ruwin Mlodz, who kept watch on the social fabric that was set by the commissioner.

 Meanwhile, driving Jews to work continued, to clean the streets, to various labor in the noble courts, to blowup the bunkers that the Russians had built on the Bug [River] and to load the scrap iron in the wagons.

 Panic began in the shtetl.
 The members of the Judenrat went through the houses endeavoring to calm the mood, saying that no one should escape, not run away, because they knew precisely that this was only about work.